PiCAS UK pigeon control home page

 Welcome to the PiCAS Home Page

-The Pigeon Control Advisory Service (PiCAS) consists of two organisations providing independent bird control consultancy services.
-PiCAS International, the umbrella organisation, servicing the needs of PiCAS clients worldwide and PiCAS UK Ltd providing professional consultancy services to clients based in the United Kingdom only.
-This webpage is dedicated to PiCAS UK’s operation.
-For more information on the services offered to clients based outside the UK please see the dedicated PiCAS International page.
+The Pigeon Control Advisory Service (PiCAS) consists of two organisations providing independent bird control consultancy services with PiCAS UK Ltd providing professional consultancy services to clients based within the United Kingdom and PiCAS International servicing the needs of PiCAS clients worldwide.

 If you have accessed this website because you are experiencing a pigeon control or a bird control problem we strongly advise that you read all the information contained on this website prior to contracting the services of a pest control company.

-PiCAS UK is the only source of expert, independent and commercially unbiased advice on all aspects of bird control in the UK.
-The PiCAS group specialises in the provision of non-lethal and sustainable bird control systems, the only bird control systems that will result in a permanent reduction in bird numbers.
+The PiCAS Group is the only source of expert, independent and commercially unbiased advice on all aspects of bird control.
+PiCAS specialises in the provision of non-lethal, holistic and sustainable bird control systems, the only bird control systems that will result in a permanent reduction in bird numbers.

 Breaking News